Skip to main content

 The pill family

-The editor's marginalia chips — story chips, the imports and collapse folds — all shared one recipe: a faint tint fill inside a capsule, ringed by a slightly stronger tint hairline.
-That recipe was copy-pasted into each chip.
-It now lives once, in Sources/kiln/DesignSystem/Pill.swift:
+The editor's marginalia chips — story chips, the imports and collapse folds — all use a unified design: a faint tint fill inside a capsule, ringed by a slightly stronger tint hairline.
+This lets the whole family tune from one place.